STCast: Adaptive Boundary Alignment for Global and Regional Weather Forecasting: Methodology

-As illustrated in \cref{fig:framework}, a framework unifies four subtasks: global deterministic forecasting \(\Phi_g\), high-resolution regional forecasting \(\Phi_r\), typhoon track prediction \(\Phi_{tc}\), and ensemble forecasting \(\Phi_{ens}\).
-In \cref{fig:framework}(a), we introduce Temporal Mixture-of-Experts (TMoE) and further integrate Flash-Attention~\cite{flashattention} with MoE~\cite{moe}.
-Recognizing the pronounced seasonal variability of atmospheric states, TMoE treats monthly forecast as a distinct tasks and assigns it to multiple dedicated experts.
-Global forecasting is expressed as \(\mathbf{X}^{t+1}_{g}=\Phi_g(\mathbf{X}^{t}_{g})\), where \(\mathbf{X}^{t}_{g}\) denotes the global variables.
-For regional forecasting, we employ a global–regional coupling strategy in \cref{fig:framework}(b).
-A Spatial-Aligned Attention (SAA) module fuses global variables \(\mathbf{X}^{t}_{g}\) with regional inputs \(\mathbf{X}^{t}_{r}\) to yield high-resolution predictions: \(\mathbf{X}^{t+1}_{r}=\Phi_r(\mathbf{X}^{t}_{r},\mathbf{X}^{t}_{g})\).
-The predicted MSL is subsequently used to infer typhoon tracks in \cref{fig:framework}(c).
-Beyond deterministic forecasts, we evaluate probabilistic skill for both long-range and ensemble scenarios in \cref{fig:framework}(d).
-Perlin noise \(\mathbf{N}_g\) is injected into initial state \(\mathbf{X}^{t}_{g}\), and the model is run \(n\) times; the ensemble mean \(\mathbf{X}^{t+1}_{g}=\frac{1}{n}\sum_{i=1}^{n}\Phi_{ens}(\mathbf{X}^{t}_{g},\mathbf{N}_g)\) provides probabilistic forecast.
+As illustrated in \cref{fig:framework}, STCast unifies four key subtasks to address diverse forecasting challenges: global deterministic forecasting \(\Phi_g\), high-resolution regional forecasting \(\Phi_r\), typhoon track prediction \(\Phi_{tc}\), and ensemble forecasting \(\Phi_{ens}\).
+To enhance temporal modeling, we introduce the Temporal Mixture-of-Experts (TMoE) and integrate Flash-Attention~\cite{flashattention} with MoE~\cite{moe}, as shown in \cref{fig:framework}(a).
+Considering the significant seasonal variability in atmospheric dynamics, TMoE assigns monthly forecasts to specialized experts.
+For global forecasting, this strategy is expressed as \(\mathbf{X}^{t+1}_{g}=\Phi_g(\mathbf{X}^{t}_{g})\), where \(\mathbf{X}^{t}_{g}\) denotes the global input variables.
+In regional forecasting, we adopt a global–regional coupling approach as depicted in \cref{fig:framework}(b).
+The Spatial-Aligned Attention (SAA) module fuses global \(\mathbf{X}^{t}_{g}\) and regional inputs \(\mathbf{X}^{t}_{r}\) to produce high-resolution predictions: \(\mathbf{X}^{t+1}_{r}=\Phi_r(\mathbf{X}^{t}_{r},\mathbf{X}^{t}_{g})\).
+The predicted mean sea level pressure (MSL) is subsequently used to infer typhoon tracks illustrated in \cref{fig:framework}(c).
+Beyond deterministic tasks, we also evaluate probabilistic forecasting for long-range and ensemble scenarios as shown in \cref{fig:framework}(d).
+To this end, we inject Perlin noise \(\mathbf{N}_g\) into the initial global state \(\mathbf{X}^{t}_{g}\) and execute ensemble simulation for n times.
+The ensemble mean \(\mathbf{X}^{t+1}_{g} = \frac{1}{n}\sum{i=1}^{n}\Phi_{ens}(\mathbf{X}^{t}_{g},\mathbf{N}_g)\) is used to provide probabilistic predictions.

 The principal contributions of this work are the TMoE and SAA modules, detailed in the following subsections.